mtsmn/IoT/getting_started/getting-started-iot-nodered.md

 ## What's next
 {: #whats-next}
 Now that your simulated device is sending data to {{site.data.keyword.iot_short_notm}}, you can continue to iterate on your IoT project.
- - Watch your cards display the data that is generated by your node-RED flow.
 Node-Red continues to send data until you stop it.
 To stop the simulated data, perform the following steps:
     1. In your Node-RED flow editor, double-click the gray **Send Data** node, set the Repeat value to **Interval**, and set the frequency to every **3** seconds.
     2. Click **Done**.